treasure-data/treasure-boxes/td/gsheet/README.md

 Available parameters for `result_settings` are here.

-- spreadsheet: (string, spreadsheet name or key is required)
+- spreadsheet_title: (string, destination spreadsheet name, required if spreadsheet_id is not provided)
-- key: (string, spreadsheet key or name is required)
+- spreadsheet_id: (string, destination spreadsheet key, required if spreadsheet_title is not provided)
-- worksheet: (string, required)
+- sheet_title: (string, title of single sheet to be updated, required)
 - mode: (string(replace|append), default replace)

-For more details, please see [Treasure Data documentation](https://docs.treasuredata.com/articles/result-into-google-spreadsheet)
+For more details, please see [Treasure Data documentation](https://support.treasuredata.com/hc/en-us/articles/360009671913-Writing-Job-Results-to-Google-Sheets)

 # Next Step